Utah Foreign Qualification

 3. Register as a Foreign Limited Liability Company Online

-Log into OneStop Business Registration with your Utah ID account and file a registration as a foreign limited liability company.
+Log in to OneStop Business Registration with your Utah ID account and file a registration as a foreign limited liability company.

-Utah Foreign Qualification for C Corporation
+Utah Foreign Qualification for Corporation

 Foreign corporations "doing business" in Utah must register with the Utah Department of Commerce Divisions of Corporations and Commercial Code.
 Utah, like most states, provides a list of activities considered not "doing business" in lieu of defining "doing business."